-

 | |

-Family APIDAE - Bees
+Family APIDAE - Social Bees

 The Apidae family includes the famous Honey Bees and the

-Australian Native Stingless Bees, they are
+Australian Native Stingless Bees.
+They are

 the highly social bees.
 There are also the solitary